olivierots/Deploy-a-NodeJS-WebApp-Using-Terraform-Docker-Fargate/README.md

 * created an ECR repo
 * tagged my docker image to the uri for the ECR repo
 * pushed the image to the ECR for ECS to run it as docker container
-* the ECS cluster will be running the images which is located in the ecr repo
+* the ECS cluster will be running the image which is located in the ECR repo
-* built an ecs cluster (fargate) with 3 docker instances for the docker image
+* built an ECS cluster (fargate) with 3 docker instances for my app
 * The ALB will be placed in front of the service to route, split users requests accross the 4 configured containers (ECS cluster).
 * auto scaling has been configured to run at least 4 EC2 instances & when the cpu threshold